goodekat/LIME-diagnostics-paper/README.md

     explanations from different training datasets/models)
   - Rewrite Sections 4 and 5 as needed
   - Prepare for submission
-  - Edit dataset descriptions in README and add to the readme.txt document for submission
   - Upload the files for submission and submit

 # LIME Diagnostics Manuscript